OrgTangle/discussion/README.md

 ## Wiki

-This repository also have a [wiki](https://github.com/OrgTangle/discussion/wiki).
+This repository also has a [wiki](https://github.com/OrgTangle/discussion/wiki).
 Help us improve pages there!

 A page can have links to related issues.